 While in the classical scheduling the whole problem is known in advance, in the dynamic case the problem changes over time as the solution is created.
 Jobs, tasks, etc., as well as resources may appear and disappear (job arrivals, job completions or cancellations, machine failures and restarts) or the parameters of jobs or tasks may change.
 Typically, the execution time of a job may change.
 Therefore, in the dynamic scheduling problem an efficient construction of the schedule with appropriate reactions on dynamic changes is requested.

 University course timetabling solves the problem of finding suitable timetable for courses taught at the university.
 Courses are assigned into time slots and available classrooms so that the students' requirements, preferences of teachers as well as the study requirements are all met.
 A long-term research in this area together with the collaboration with the Purdue University lead to the development of a unique timetabling system, that is able to solve many timetabling problems of a very large scale.
 This system, called UniTime, is also applied for timetabling at our university for several faculties including our Faculty of Informatics.
-We are also involved in organizing a new university course timetabling competition ITC 2019 with almost 200 registered users from more than 50 countries.
+We are also involved in organizing a university course timetabling competition ITC 2019 with almost 200 registered users from more than 50 countries.

 When scheduling computational jobs in grid or cloud computing environments, it is necessary to assign jobs of several users onto the suitable and available machines in large, heterogeneous and dynamic computing environment.
 Such process should satisfy several criteria such as the good machine utilization, the fairness or the non-trivial Quality of Service (QoS).
 Research in this area resulted in the plan-based Torque scheduler used in national e-infrastructure CERIT for scheduling of approximately 5,000 CPUs.
 Scheduling of computational jobs is related to data transfer planning where data transfers are needed to process jobs.
 Advance planning of data transfers as well as other related resources is related to network flows and transport planning problems.